ntamas/cl1/doc/cytoscape/index.rst

 background, so if there are many large clusters, you may have to wait a little bit until you are able to see them all.

+Right-clicking on any row of the table will bring up the `cluster context menu`_.

 Detailed view
 -------------

-The detailed view can be turned on or off by clicking on the first button of the toolbar which shows a table.
+The detailed view can be turned on or off by clicking on the first button of the toolbar which shows a table (|details|).
 It is advised to turn the detailed view on only if the result panel itself is detached from the main Cytoscape window or if it is wide enough, as the detailed view contains seven columns, showing the following properties of each cluster:

 **Cluster**
     A schematic drawing of the cluster itself.